runandrew/react-static-boilerplate/src/data/pages/about.md

 ---
 title: About Title
 date: '2018-04-12'
-p1: |-
-  This is a paragraph

-  Wohoooo!
+p1: The about page paragraph 1
 ---